DarinM223/DarinM223.github.io/markdown/Defunctionalization.md

 When tail calling, the function frame in the stack gets popped before jumping to the next function, so everything outside of the parameters to the tail call is "forgotten".
-Because of that, we only need to define a union of all function parameters as variables outside the loop and when doing a tail call we destructively modify the variables that are the parameters and set the dispatch to the label of the next function.
+Because of that, we only need to define a union of all function parameters as variables outside the loop and when doing a tail call we destructively overwrite the variables that are the parameters and set the dispatch to the label of the next function.

 * `go` takes in a `ast::Exp*` (we do not need to own the passed in AST expression), `K`, and `K2`